 As one of the region’s largest annual funders of local social service programs, we assist charitable organizations by identifying and funding programs to address immediate needs and underlying causes of our community’s most unignorable social challenges.

-United Way is a year round fundraiser and community builder, and provides multi-year funding to create a strong and stable network of local services.
+United Way is a year-round fundraiser and community builder and provides multi-year funding to create a strong and stable network of local services.
 For more than 80 years we have served the community and raised over $170 Million.
 Our work, as a community leader, is as relevant today as it ever was.
-And with the ongoing support of our donors, we will continue to positively changes lives.
+And with the ongoing support of our donors, we will continue to positively change lives.